flochaz/synthetics-canaries-e2e-tests-runner/README.md

 ### Integrate to CDK Pipelines

-Assuming you have declared your pipeline in your CDK app using cdk pipelines:
+Assuming you have declared your pipeline in your CDK app using cdk pipelines (which imply having "newStyleStackSynthesis" cdk context key to true in your `cdk.json`):

 ```
 class MyPipelineStack extends cdk.Stack {